 Chan Li Shan is a PhD student at the English department of the University of Hawaii at Manoa.
-Her research interests are life writing, community-based creative writing and cultural studies.
+Her research interests are in the medical humanities and life writing.

 As a writer, researcher and editor, her areas of interest include oral history methods, writing from letters, photographs and personal documents, and memory work.